Training on Irrelevant States Implies Data Augmentation: Generalization in Contextual MDPs: Related work

 In \citet{zisselman_explore_2023}, the authors leverage exploration at test time to move the agent towards states where it can confidently solve the context, thereby increasing test time performance.
 Our work differs in that we leverage exploration during training time to increase the number of states from which the agent can confidently solve the test contexts.
-Closest to our work is \citet{jiang_importance_2023}, \citet{zhu_ingredients_2020} and \citet{suau_bad_2024}. \citet{jiang_importance_2023} don't make a distinction between reachable and unreachable generalisation and provide intuition which we argue mainly applies to reachable generalisation (see Appendix \ref{app:related}).
-Moreover, their approach only works for off-policy algorithms, whereas ours could be applied to both off-policy and on-policy methods.
-In \citet{zhu_ingredients_2020}, the authors learn a reset controller that increases the diversity of the agent's start states.
-However, they only argue (and empirically show) that this benefits reachable generalisation.
-The concurrent work in \citet{suau_bad_2024} introduces the notion of policy confounding in out-of-trajectory generalisation.
-The issue of policy confounding is complementary to our intuition for unreachable generalisation.
-However, it is unclear how out-of-trajectory generalisation equates to reachable or unreachable generalisation.
+In \citet{jesson_relu_2024}, they use, among other things, exploration based on Thompson sampling and demonstrate improved generalization on the Procgen benchmark.
+However, our work focusses on \emph{how} exploration should be used, rather than \emph{which} specific exploration technique works best.
+Closest to our work is \citet{jiang_importance_2023}, \citet{zhu_ingredients_2020} and \citet{suau_bad_2024}. \citet{jiang_importance_2023} use extensive exploration throughout training to improve generalization.
+However, their approach only works for off-policy algorithms, whereas ours can be applied to both off-policy and on-policy methods.
+For more discussion on the differences between their work and ours, we refer to Appendix~\ref{app:related} In \citet{zhu_ingredients_2020}, the authors learn a reset controller that increases the diversity of the agent's start states.
+However, they only argue (and empirically show) that this benefits reachable generalization, which (as argued in Appendix~\ref{app:reachable}) is meaningfully distinct from the unreachable generalization setting considered in this paper. \citet{suau_bad_2024} introduces the notion of policy confounding in out-of-trajectory generalization.
+The issue of policy confounding is complementary to our intuition for unreachable generalization.
+However, it is unclear how out-of-trajectory generalization equates to reachable or unreachable generalization.
 Moreover, they do not propose a new, scalable approach to solve the issue.